rodrigoelp/little-stories/Unlikely adventures/27-Chapter-27.md

 *"Do not get close Hannah"* - warned Sam as Hannah roamed into the danger zone.

 She dismissed Sam's irrational statement - *"It is just a decoration Sam.
-The most likely explanation is Amir is hiding somewhere trying to get a good scare our of us!"*
+The most likely explanation is Amir is hiding somewhere trying to get a good scare out of us!"*

 Sam observed Hannah stand on the same location Amir disappeared.
 His gaze moved from Hannah to the statue, it remained hung on its spot with its fleshy wings and fur around its neck, with its thin arms and thin hands ending on razor-sharp nails that are slightly raised, the fingers moving slowly as the statue's mask watched its prey right in its reach - *"Hannah!
 Run!"*